4thwithme/4thwithme/README.md

 I have 8+ years of dev experience.
 Have Master's degree in Nuclear Physics and NPPs Engineering.
 My main traits are: problem solving (coding), curiosity, perseverance and empathy.
 I am passionate about machine learning, computer vision, and science.

-As an engineering manager, and software engineer I focus on: the product quality and code (because I have high standard expectations from UX/UI), well-organized teamwork, healthy and friendly atmosphere in the team, and the result (result delivered on time).
+As an engineering manager, and software engineer I focus on: the product quality and code, well-organized teamwork, healthy and friendly atmosphere in the team, and the result (result delivered on time).I have high standard expectations from UX/UI.
 I’m an easily challenged person, the more difficult the task in front of me is, the more enthusiastically I tackle it.
 I like learning new technologies.
 Have deep expertise in front end development, back end, databases, UX/UI.

 ## 📆 Current state 📆